UdyogPe/udyogpe.github.io/README.md

-npm run dev for running server npm ci and npm install for installing npm run develop and then npm run export to update out folder
+npm run dev for running server npm ci and npm install for installing npm run deploy and then npm run export to update out folder

 First, run the development server: